 Finally, we suggest that all nonclinical, post-therapy contact should be initiated by the client.
 Standard A.4.b., Personal Values, says, “Counselors are aware of — and avoid imposing — their own values, attitudes, beliefs and behaviors … onto clients, especially when the counselor’s values are inconsistent with the client’s goals …”

 If clients want to return to counseling, or to transition from a therapeutic relationship to a friendship, the right and responsibility to renew or reinvent the relationship should be theirs alone.
 Overcoming the power differential inherent in therapy is tricky.
 Giving clients the power to decide if and when to pursue a post-therapeutic relationship is but one step in acknowledging their autonomy and effort in becoming happier, healthier people.

 We believe counselors seeking therapy would expect nothing less from their own therapists.

 Knowledge Share articles are developed from sessions presented at American Counseling Association conferences.

-Allison L. Kramer is associate professor and program lead at Johnson & Wales University in Denver.
+Allison L. Kramer is an associate professor of human studies at Colorado Mountain College.
 She is a licensed professional counselor and a level-two certified addiction counselor in Colorado.
 Contact her at email@example.com.